jesperancinha/note-manager-app/docs/good.story/good.story.chapter.3.md

 ### Recap

 Lucy dreamt about her confrontation at the desk by her CEO at `INCO`.
 After not getting a very good sleep, she goes to the supermarket and by chance finds a long-lost swiss friend of hers called `Ursi Tursi Lursi`.
 Lucy then talks to `Lursi`, and tells him the story of a cat that had a special bond with her and that ended up blowing the whistle on a secret camera that was watching Lucy's every step.

 ### Hong Kong Enterprise Surprise

 Back in The Netherlands and as Lucy was making strides to climb up the corporate ladder with her extraordinary IT skills and a natural-born ability for business, she hit a goldmine when she was invited to join Red Portal Enterprises BV.
 After a long month of intensive `SCRUM` training, something that Lucy already knew and found useless at that point, she had a meeting with her manager `Toos Boos`. `Toos` called `Lucy` for a meeting:

 - Toos Boos - So Lucy please have a seat
 - Lucy - Thank you Sir - Lucy takes a seat.
 - TB - I hear you had a very good training?
 - L - Yes Sir, it was one of the best of my life - says Lucy with a sarcastic tone
 - TB - That is great to hear, but I see that it has come to an end right?
 - L - Yes, we just finished the last lecture today, which is also why I quite wonder what are the next steps for me, in this great company of yours?
 - TB - Do you like the far-east Lucy?
 - L - I can't say that I do or that I don't Sir.
 I just haven't been there yet, but what I have seen in books is quite amazing.
 - TB - Well, I have the first assignment to you.
 It's in Hong Kong
+- L - In Hong Kong?
+That's... a bit unexpected...hmmm
+- TB - Yes, do you have boyfriend or anyone you'd need to see very often?
+- L - Sir, I live alone, South of Utrecht, I don't have much of a family anymore.
+- TB - So I guess working in Hong Kong wouldn't really bother you.
+I think you'll enjoy it.
+- L - Is this to be in Hong Kong permanently Sir?
+- TB - No (giggles), You'll be working there for two weeks and if you like it we could do something like one week in The Netherlands and two weeks in Hong Kong, or any way you prefer.
+- L - Can I just try for the first month?
+- TB - Sure, I'll arrange your trip details, and you don't have to worry about anything.
+Just remember to get your Octopus card to get around in the metro in Hong Kong.
+- L - Ok Sir.
+Thank you for the opportunity.

+In Lucy's mind this was actually an amazing opportunity.
+Finally, some recognition.
+Finally, the time she was waiting for.
+She would get a decent work.
+She would travel the world, showing off her professional skills wherever she went.
+Boarding a long flight to Hong Kong was also something Lucy didn't do very often, and she really expressed her concern about travelling so far abroad.
+What customs should she be aware of?
+Should she take vaccines?
+What was different between Hong Kong and Amsterdam?
+The only thing `Red Portal Enterprises BV` manifested was just this idea that Lucy should just relax and board the plane and commit to her assignment in Hong Kong.
+And so Lucy did.

+Arriving at Hong Kong International Airport was an amazing feeling for Lucy.
+A part of Lucy felt that she was just going places.
+Amazing.
+An assignment in an international city like Hong Kong.
 ...

 [to be continued...]